Toše Proeski: Third and final concert in Skopje

-Under the motto "The education is everyone's responsibility", the pop star Tose Proeski on 5 October 2007 at 07:30 pm, performed his spectacular concert, again on the City Stadium in Skopje, supported by the organization USAID.
-The funds from the tickets (around 10.000 EUR) were used for the five-year project for renovating 100 elementary schools allover Macedonia, for bringing better educational programs and implementing educational reforms.
+Under the motto "Education is everyone's responsibility", the pop star Toše Proeski on 5 October 2007 at 07:30 pm, performed his spectacular concert, once again on the City Stadium in Skopje, supported by the organization USAID.
+The funds from the tickets (around 10,000 EUR) were used for the five-year project for renovating 100 elementary schools allover Macedonia, and bringing better educational programs and implementing educational reforms.
 At the press-conference in Hotel Continental Skopje, except Toše, other attendees were representatives of USAID.
 The director Michael Eddy said that he was proud to be working with a star from the rank of Toše Proeski.
 Toše said that the renovation of the school Nikola Karev in Krushevo (his hometown) is accelerated.

-"It is an honor to be a part of a project like this and part of big plans for the education in Macedonia.
-Every concert of mine is dear to me, but the charity concerts are special to me and they will stay in me forever.
+"It is an honor to be a part of a project like this and part of big plans for education in Macedonia.
+Every concert of mine is dear to me, but the charity concerts are special to me, and they will stay with me forever.
 If we can improve the education in Macedonia we will have a healthier society", said Toše.

 At the press conference, he made a statement that he will feel like a Macedonian forever, and he will never leave his country.
-"The success is always glued with evil because that is in the nature of humans.
+"Success is always tied with evil because that is in the nature of humans.
 I hope that I get the support from everyone to fight the evil because I can't do it on my own.", said Toše.

 As guest stars, on his final concert, Toše was joined by Adrian Gaxha, Bojan Marović and Antonija Šola.

 After the end of the concert, Toše and his band were given statuettes of Mother Teresa by the foundation of the same name as a thank you for the humanitarian work.
 Toše gave his statuette to his mother Dominika, who taught him about the importance of humanitarian work since he was young.
-Everything ended with the magnificent firework in honor of Toše.
+Everything ended with a magnificent firework display in honor of Toše.

 Best lines from his concert that will never be forgotten were "Give me a starry sky" (when he asked his fans to turn on the flashlights on their phones).

-The concert was represented on 6 January 2008 on A1 Televizija at 03:00 pm – 07:00 pm.
+The concert was aired on 6 January 2008 on A1 Televizija at 03:00 pm – 07:00 pm.